 My treatment centered around learning about makeup and curling and styling my hair while saying something nice to myself while I looked in the mirror.
 The affirmations couldn’t be something like, “You’re a good baseball player!”
 It was stuff like, “You look pretty today!” or, “I really like wearing makeup!”

 The message was very clear and very strong: if I were to just become somebody else, then the world would be okay.
 It wasn’t that I would be okay, it was that I was so detrimental to the world, that I needed to be removed from it.
 I was being told that I was wrong and that I was sick and if I didn’t want to comply, I would be seen as being difficult, disrespectful, and lazy.

 Now, I don’t think that the people who were treating me were monsters or that they were going out of their way to do anything other than what they were taught.
 I think they truly believed that they were doing what was best for me, but in reality, they were doing what was the absolute worst.

 I was discharged five days from when I turned 18, so this represented my entire high school experience.
 I think I would have rather been bullied at just a regular school.

 Williams: Would you please talk about what facilities and in what states you were located?

-Scholinski: My first assignment was Michael Reese Hospital on the southside of Chicago.
-It had the reputation for being the best adolescent treatment facility in the area which, I found interesting because on my unit, there were only 3 or 4 other kids there my age.
+Scholinski: My first assignment was Michael Reese Hospital on the south side of Chicago.
+It had the reputation for being the best adolescent treatment facility in the area which, I found interesting because, on my unit, there were only 3 or 4 other kids there my age.
 People ranged from my age to the age of my grandparents.
-Most of the people I was on the unit with were adults.
+Most of the people I was in the unit with were adults.

 I was transferred from there to a place called Forest Hospital in Des Plaines that was sort of like a short-term holding because they were trying to get me into this long-term facility in Minnesota called the Wilson Center that is now closed.